Sara-Kuddah/AppleAcademyResources/README.md

  Apple Academy Resources is an API provide for Apple student all the cource resources Coding , Business and Design

  ##How to make an API call
- Read from uor API use GET method with the following urls
+ Read from our API use GET method with the following urls

- ### get all resourcess url
+ ### get all resources url
  ```url
  https://apple-academy-resources.herokuapp.com/resources/
  ```
-  ### get all Coding resourcess url
+  ### get all Coding resources url
  ```url
  https://apple-academy-resources.herokuapp.com/resources/coding
  ```
-   ### get all Business resourcess url
+   ### get all Business resources url
  ```url
  https://apple-academy-resources.herokuapp.com/resources/business
  ```
-   ### get all Design resourcess url
+   ### get all Design resources url
  ```url
  https://apple-academy-resources.herokuapp.com/resources/design
  ```

-Add new resource to uor API use POST method with the following url and JSON body
+Add new resource to our API use POST method with the following url and JSON body

- ### Post new resourcess url
+ ### Post new resource url
  ```url
  https://apple-academy-resources.herokuapp.com/resources
  ```